XR Glasses

 Portrait-Landscape-Portrait (Coding Mode)

-Mirroring or Extending Your Desktop
+Mirror or Extend Your Desktop

 Decide how your virtual screens interact with your PC's display: